simplicialsoftware/nebulous-translations/README.md

 - While you are analyzing a language file, avoid using web-translators provided by browsers like Chrome, Edge, Firefox, Opera, Safari etc. It may result in a conflict or confusion between the original value because of the bottom lines `_` and the translation.
 The GitHub website currently only supports English language.
 - **Do not** change the `res/values` (English file) without authorization or consent of the developer.
 You must ask for permission and tell why you want to make changes into the English file – PR's which concern English file updates cannot be granted with the Translator tag.
 You can report what's wrong with the English file using the [issues](https://github.com/simplicialsoftware/nebulous-translations/issues) tab and, preferably, provide screenshots of what you want to report.

-In case you still feel in need of an assistance, you can send a direct message on Discord to:
-- @critikangel
-- @theliluser

 ### Languages
 `res/values`: English<br>
 `res/values-af`: Afrikaans<br>